 - Identify types of stimulation that bother you.
 Maybe for you it’s not light and sound but it’s a lot of people demanding your attention.
 Or maybe it’s lack of stimulation.
 Make a list of things that annoy you, and those are probably the things that lead to your trigger symptoms.

 - Identify trigger symptoms.
 Maybe you have a lot of the same ones I do (most people I know do).
 Maybe it’s more subtle than that: one of my students is naturally sarcastic and has sharp retorts, but I know when they start to become personal that something is wrong.
 It might be that subtle.
 It might take you a while to figure it out.
 You may need help doing so.
 That’s ok.
+Ask someone you trust to share what they’ve noticed with you.

 - Identify steps you can take to mitigate either the stimulation or the trigger symptom.
 This is like the toolkit you use before you get to the anxiety checklist.
 You might find that as you start using this one more, you use your anxiety checklist less.
 I do, but we’re not all the same.